-- Interest income including penal interest is accounted for on accrual basis, except in the case of non-performing assets where it is recognized upon realization. - Income in the Profit & Loss Account is shown gross i.e. before provisions as per RBI guidelines and other provisions as per Bank's internal policy. - Discount received in respect of bills discounted iii. / rediscounted and on discounted instruments is recognised over the period of usance of the instruments on a constant yield basis. - Commitment charges, service charges on seed capital / soft loan assistance and royalty income are accounted for on accrual basis in respect of standard (performing) assets.
+- i.
+Interest income including penal interest is accounted for on accrual basis, except in the case of non-performing assets where it is recognized upon realization. - ii.
+Income in the Profit & Loss Account is shown gross i.e. before provisions as per RBI guidelines and other provisions as per Bank's internal policy. - Discount received in respect of bills discounted / rediscounted and on discounted instruments is recognised over the period of usance of the instruments on a constant yield basis. - iv.
+Commitment charges, service charges on seed capital / soft loan assistance and royalty income are accounted for on accrual basis in respect of standard (performing) assets.

-- Dividend on shares held in industrial concerns and financial institutions is recognized as income when the right to receive the dividend is established. - Income from Venture Capital funds are accounted on realization basis.
+- v.
+Dividend on shares held in industrial concerns and financial institutions is recognized as income when the right to receive the dividend is established. - vi.
+Income from Venture Capital funds are accounted on realization basis.
 Redemption of unit/shares in Venture Capital fund, while in HTM category is not treated as a sale. - vii.
-Recovery in non-performing assets (NPA) is to be appropriated in the following order: - overdue interest upto the date of NPA, - b) principal, - cost & charges, - interest and d) - penal interest. - viii.
-Gain/loss on sale of loans and advances through direct assignment is recognized in line with the extant RBI guidelines. - ix.
-Amounts recovered against debts written-off in earlier years are recognized as income in the Profit & Loss Account. - Profit or loss on sale of investments in any category is taken to profit & loss account.
-However, in case of profit on sale of investments under Held to Maturity category an equivalent amount is appropriated to Capital Reserves. - Amount lying as unclaimed liabilities (other than statutory liabilities) for a period of more than seven years are recognized as income. - xii.
+Recovery in non-performing assets (NPA) is to be appropriated in the following order : - a) overdue interest upto the date of NPA, - b) principal, - c) cost & charges, - d) interest and - e) penal interest. - viii.
+Gain/loss on sale of loans and advances through direct assignment is recognized in line with the extant RBI guidelines. - Amounts recovered against debts written-off in earlier years are recognized as income in the Profit & Loss Account. - x.
+Profit or loss on sale of investments in any category is taken to profit & loss account.
+However, in case of profit on sale of investments under Held to Maturity category an equivalent amount is appropriated to Capital Reserves. - xi.
+Amount lying as unclaimed liabilities (other than statutory liabilities) for a period of more than seven years are recognized as income. - xii.
 The Bank has accounted for interest on income tax refunds upon receipt of such refund orders / Order giving effects issued by Income Tax Department. - xiii.
 Recoveries of CGTMSE fees, Valuation charges, Advocate fee, Insurance etc. from Borrowers are accounted on cash basis. - xiv.
 SVCL Revenue is recognized to the extent that it is probable that the economic benefits will flow to the Company and the revenue can be reliably measured.
 Management fees accrue on a quarterly basis from the venture capital funds/AFIs managed by it.
 Interest on Fixed deposits/tax free bonds are recognized on time proportion basis.
-The Company recognizes income @ 5% of the net profits received from sale of investments assigned by IIBI
+The Company recognizes income @ 5% of the net profits received from sale of investments assigned by IIBI i.
+All expenditures are accounted for on accrual basis except Development Expenditure which is accounted for on cash basis.